* China reports stronger than expected Dec trade data

 falling more than 10 percent after the company reported

-Brazil's Bovespa rose more than 2.5 percent in the first
+Brazil's Bovespa rose over 2.5 percent in the first week of

-week of January but has since given up some of those gains, with
+January but has given up some of those gains since, with

 investors cautious over upcoming debt-ceiling negotiations in